crabCollective/MonsterLudo_boardGame/README.md

 You can find the game here: https://collectiveofcrab.com/monsterludo/

 I formerly created this as a test task for the company I was interviewing with and now I am showing this publicly for the people to get better understanding of my coding abilities and project structuring.
 This game is bare working minimum and it definitely shouldn't be taken as a final product.
-Actually, it would need quite a lot polish to be considered as a proper game.
+Actually, it would need quite a lot of polish to be considered as a proper game.

 **Rules:**
 - Each turn consists from 3 actions - figure selection, dice roll and figure movement